Open and inspect real Payload CMS demos, not just screenshots.

 Docker

 For teams that want the most control.
-Docker Compose plus Nginx gives predictable runtime behavior, fixed monthly cost, and full control over runtime, networking, and deployment topology.
+Docker Compose plus Nginx gives predictable runtime behavior and fixed monthly cost.

 Managed frontend